choiHenry/cryptoAutoTrade/README.md

-# ABOUT THIS REPO
+# About this repo

 This repo contains project files for automated crypto-currency trading program.
+It uses bithumb[https://www.bithumb.com/] API.
+# How to use
+It is recoomended not to use this program right now.
 It is only a prototype and needs to be improved.

-# HOW TO USE
-It is recoomended not to use this program right now.
 If you want to test the program, open a bithumb account and get bithumb aip key pair of (connect key, secret key).
 Once ready, open index.py and insert the connect key to var 'con_key' and the secret key to 'sec_key'.
 And run index.py.

-# ABOUT PROGRAM
+# About program

 1. Shows the current price(Price), moving average for 5 days(MA5), whether the channel for crpyto-currency is ascending or descending(A/D), and the balance of your account, for each cryptos.
 2. Renews every data for every second.